vdaas/vald/docs/user-guides/cluster-role-binding.md

 ## What are cluster role and cluster role binding for the Vald cluster?

-Vald applies the distributed index system across the Kubernetes cluster depending on the resource usage of the Kubernetes Node, it requires settings to grant permission to a specific role to retrieve cluster information on Kubernetes.
+Vald applies the distributed index system across the Kubernetes cluster depending on the resource usage of the Kubernetes Node, it requires configuration to grant permission to a specific role to retrieve cluster information on Kubernetes.

-By default, the cluster role settings are deployed automatically when using Helm.
+By default, the cluster role configurations are deployed automatically when using Helm.

 The following manifest will be deployed by default.